Pacific County, WA

 to the east overlaps with that from the South Bend, Naselle and Megler

 repeaters.
-The North Cove repeaters can be useful along
+The North Cove repeaters can be particularly useful along

-To use this high-level receiver, shift your CTCSS (PL) tone
+To use this high-altitude receiver, shift your CTCSS (PL) tone

 from the usual 118.8 Hz to 114.8 Hz and your transmissions